MeghanaChillara0203/ParkinsonsDetection/README.md

 ## Conclusion

 The goal of this project was to establish data-driven PD progression models, for individual disease identification.
-We have built a logistic regression model to predict the existence of disease in patients.
+I have built a logistic regression model to predict the existence of disease in patients.
 We used sklearn library to prepare the dataset and build the model.

 ## Appendix